CumulusNetworks/docs/content/guides/cumulus-linux-security-guide.md

 #### Configure System Audits

-Configure your system to log administrative events, then periodically audit those logs to ensure your system security policies are working as desired, as well as to detect any unauthorized attempts to gain access to your system.
+Configure your system to log administrative events.
+Periodically audit those logs to ensure your system security policies are working as desired, and also to detect any unauthorized attempts to gain access to your system.
 Auditing the system can also be helpful when troubleshooting issues.
 By looking at specific log events, you can identify consistent problems.

 Cumulus Linux has many audit logs enabled by default.
 Make sure that the overall level of audit logging required conforms to your organizational security policy, as well as its need to track performance information about the system.